dronecan/dronecan.github.io/Implementations/Pyuavcan/Tutorials/3._Advanced_usage/index.md

 ## Bus monitoring

 IO hooks allow the application to monitor all incoming and outgoing CAN frames.
-The Bus Monitor feature of the GUI Tool is based on this capability of Pyuavcan.
+The Bus Monitor feature of the GUI Tool is based on this capability of PyDroneCAN.

 ```python
 def frame_hook(direction, frame):